Vihaan3/knowledge-garden/content/Personal Knowledge Management/Schools are bad for learning.md

 See [[What my ideal high school looks like]] for something more personal and slightly more developed.

 Schools frustrate me, because I firmly believe that [[There is no speed limit|there's no speed limit]] to learning other than a self-imposed one.
 What irritates me the most is that most students aren't taught core meta-learning skills.
-Almost everything that is learnt is *very* quickly forgotten, and for many people it ends up just being an elaborate mechanism that lets them get a taste of many different fields/modes of thinking.
+Almost everything that is learned is *very* quickly forgotten, and for many people it ends up just being an elaborate mechanism that lets them get a taste of many different fields/modes of thinking.
 Most students are just trying to get the best possible grades with the least amount of effort.

 I think we can do way better.